boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 ### Title Auto Font Size

-On enabling Auto Font Size, the font size of the title will be adjusted automatically if the resolution of the screen varies.
+When Auto Font Size is enabled, the font size of the title will automatically adjust if the screen resolution varies.

 **Font Size**

-This allows you to apply the specified size of the font to the widget title if the **Title Auto Font Size** is disabled.
-Value can be between 10 and 44.
+This feature enables you to apply a specific font size to the widget title when the **Title Auto Font Size** is turned off.
+The value can range from 10 to 44.

 ### Subtitle Auto Font Size

-On enabling Auto Font Size, the font size of the subtitle will be adjusted automatically if the resolution of the screen varies.
+When Auto Font Size is enabled, the subtitle's font size will be adjusted automatically if the screen's resolution varies.

 **Font Size**

-This allows you to apply the specified size of the font to the widget title if the **Subtitle Auto Font Size** is disabled.
-Value can be between 10 and 32.
+This allows you to apply the specified font size to the widget title if the **Subtitle Auto Font Size** is disabled.
+The value can be between 10 and 32.

 ### Auto Padding

-On enabling Auto Padding, the padding of the widget container will be adjusted automatically if the size of the widget varies.
+When Auto Padding is enabled, the padding of the widget container will be adjusted automatically if the size of the widget varies.

 **Padding**

 This allows you to customize the padding of the widget container if the **Auto Padding** is disabled.
-Value can be between 0 and 25.
+The value can be between 0 and 25.

 ### Show Border

-This allows you to toggle the visibility of the `border` surrounding the widget.
+This feature enables you to switch the visibility of the `border` that surrounds the widget.

 ### Corner Radius

 This allows you to apply the specified `radius` to the widget corners if the **Show Border** is enabled.
-Value can be between 0 and 10.
+The value can be between 0 and 10.

 ### Show Background Image

-This allows you to set the **background image** for the 100% Stacked Column chart widget.
+This feature enables you to choose the **background image** for the 100% Stacked Column chart widget.

 ### Background Color

-This allows you to set the **background color** to the 100% Stacked Column chart widget.
+This feature allows you to set the **background color** for the 100% Stacked Column chart widget.

 ### Transparency